-The last couple of months, have I worked intensive on my confidence.
-Instead trying to be a version of how the norm says a 20-something woman should be, I now going to shake the standards up a bit, and do my own version.
+The last couple of months have I worked intensively on my confidence.
+Instead of trying to be a version of how the norm says a 20-something woman should be, I now going to shake the standards up a bit, and do my own version.
 Why wait until you are 80 to don’t give a F**K?

 I talked with my mentor about it the other day.
-She asked me why I do, wear, say odd things, and my answer was simply, because it’s who I am.
-I really don’t care what others thinks about it, and if they are judging, then I know it is a reflection of something inside of themselves, and have nothing to do with me.
+She asked me why I do, wear, says odd things, and my answer was simply because it’s who I am.
+I really don’t care what others think about it, and if they are judging, then I know it is a reflection of something inside of themselves, and have nothing to do with me.

 Something which never going to change is my way to deal with things.
 I’m dealing with things by expressing myself.
 I’m not afraid of talking about things other people might not talk about, nor talking about it quite public.
 When I talk about things in a public forum, like my blog, it’s because it serves a deeper purpose.
 There is a message behind it.
 It’s a part of something bigger.